lucpattyn/oauth2/README.md

 ```
 -$ sudo apt-get update -y
 -$ sudo apt-get install build-essential
 ```
 Although the official documentation says checkinstall and zlib1g-dev also should be present

 ## Necessary Includes

 The main include file is basically oauth2.hpp which was generated mostly using ChatGPT prompt.
-Need Httplib - a header only C++ lib to run the webserver Json parsing, Json Web Token Libraries are also required which is placed in the include directory.
+Need Httplib - a header only C++ lib to run the webserver.
+Json parsing, Json Web Token libraries are also required which is placed in the include directory.

 ## Sample Usage